wallymathieu/assertfail/_posts/2015-08-21-fsharp-2-weeks-later.md

  - Easier to compose things (for instance if you want to create a chain in order to use many different classes together for an import)
  - Monad support (and yes, I know that these things can very easily be abused)
  - Package manager and Build tool that works well together ([paket](https://github.com/fsprojects/Paket) and [fake](https://github.com/fsharp/FAKE)).
- - Records defined in f# are like hand coded readonly classes with IEquatable and IComparable implemented
+ - Records defined in F# are like hand coded readonly classes with IEquatable and IComparable implemented

 ## I've previously found the following sweet when looking at the language: